jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 ### Adopting an existing policy

-Alternatively, a principal in Latte can simply adopt an existing policy to guard its service.
+A principal in Latte can simply choose to adopt an existing policy to guard its service.
 For example, Bob might have set up another policy as shown by the commands below.